Badr-MOUFAD/animate_your_name/README.md

 Following **Tobias Smollett** quote *"Number 3 is always fortunate"*, and to celebrate these 3 years, there was nothing better than making a tool that animates a given grid using the so-called packages `numpy` and `matplotlib` and particularly to use it to animate my name.

-**Note:** The prime trigger to concretize this idea was my desire to offer animation as a gift to a close friend for his birthday.

 # Usage

 If you want to try this tool, firstly you need to clone the repository, create a virtual environment and install requirements.